cncf/glossary/content/en/virtualization.md

-Virtualization addresses a number of problems, including the improvement of physical hardware usage by allowing more apps to run on the same physical machine whilst still being isolated from each other for security.
+Virtualization addresses a number of problems, including the improvement of physical hardware usage by allowing more apps to run on the same physical machine while still being isolated from each other for security and also, addresses many of the challenges associated with cloud-native computing, including resource management, isolation, scalability, and portability, making it an essential component of modern cloud-native architectures.

 ## How it helps